blainsmith/wicked-short/README.md

 wicked-short
 ============

-Simple short URL redirecter that pulls its data from any YAML or JSON file.
+Simple short URL redirector that pulls its data from any YAML or JSON file.

 I just wanted an easy way to bookmark and make my own custom URLs every time instead of relying on a 3rd party or a random algorithm to generate the short URLs.